On Sunday afternoon, October 22, The River is hosting a picnic. We’ll provide the food. You provide the company! There is no charge.

 We’re celebrating five years of the Lord extending His grace and truth through the ministry of The River.

 Reflections on Easter Throughout Easter Sunday, Christians hear the proclamation: Jesus is risen!
-The message—whether online or in other ways—share a fundamental common theme: Jesus is alive!
-Without a doubt, that is the right and proper declaration on Easter.
+The message—whether online or in other ways—shares a fundamental common theme: Jesus is alive!
+That is the appropriate and true Easter declaration.
 But what are the implications for us?
-For those who were not there to visit the […]
+For those who were not there to visit the empty tomb, to meet […]

 The tendency seems to be quite widespread.
 In personal conversations, in popular books, and from Sunday pulpits, there’s a habit of reading Scripture as if the Bible is a collection of good advice to make our lives work better.
 Texts are mined to provide “four steps to . . . ” or “what to do […]